benmccormick/benmccormick_blog_posts/_posts/2013-01-01-sublime-text-for-javascript-configuration.markdown

 ## Macros

 Macros let you save a series of common commands as a json file.
 You can then run them from the "Tools/Macro" menu.
-There's more information in the [unofficialdocs][macros]
+There's more information in the [unofficial docs][macros]

 ## Snippets

 One final thing that you can configure in Sublime Text is "Snippets".
 Sublime Snippets provide advanced templating ability thats configured with an XML template.
 A detailed description of what you can do with snippets is available in the [unofficial docs][snippets].
 Suffice it to say that it allows everything from a simple text replacement to full  templating based on a variety of environment variables.

+Sublime contains several Javascript related snippets by default for several basic tasks, and there are more that you can find in other places around the internet.
+[Here's one example by Jonathan Creamer][creamer] with a few snippets for plugin development, and a nice little console.log snippet for quick development.